zudello/zudello-knowledge-base/Knowledge Base/8 Data management/Importing.md

 - System Import View
 - System Import Create
 - System Import Update
-- System Import Delete (optional, for deleting previous imports)
+- System Import Delete (optional for deleting previous imports)
 - And for each submodule you want to import to:
 	- Module Submodule Import
 	- Module Submodule Create